csfeeser/Python/Python Project Description.md

 •	Data conversion.
 Write a program that accepts data of one type, and converts it to another (CSV to JSON, JSON to YAML, Excel to JSON, etc.).
 To accomplish this, you’ll need to use an import statement, and work with (at least one) additional library.
 Those to check out include (import json, import csv, import yaml, import panadas, import pyexcel).
 If you need help installing any of these libraries, please reach out!

-•	Catch ‘em all (or at least one), Pokemon that is!
+•	Catch ‘em all (or at least one)...
+Pokemon, that is!
 First install the requests library (python3 -m pip install requests), and then use it to make a GET request to https://pokeapi.co (the API service is pretty straight forward, and does not require any authentication.
 Check out https://pokeapi.co/api/v2/pokemon/ditto/ for an example).
 Print the returned data out in an easy to understand format.

 •	Write a program that allows you to explore a simple building (perhaps your home, or the TLG offices).
 The user should be able to move between rooms, and not move outside of your ‘world’.